errias/Kyoku-Cookie-Token-Stealer/README.md

   ### 1. Download Python:

   ```
-  Make sure you have Python installed 3.11.5+ and it is added to your path
+  Make sure you have Python installed 3.11.5+ and- it is added to your path
   ```
   ### 2. Download The Files: